Vincent Péricard: Stoke City

 Péricard was released by Portsmouth at the end of the 2005–06 season, signing a three-year contract with Stoke City on a free transfer on 19 June 2006.
 Péricard was Tony Pulis' first signing as manager of Stoke City, in Pulis' second spell at the club.
 At first, Péricard impressed at Stoke, scoring against eventual promotion winners Derby County on his home début.
 He also scored in the League Cup against Darlington, and again in the league against Sunderland.
 However, his performances later in the season were relatively poor and his place was taken by another former Portsmouth player, Ricardo Fuller.

 On 24 August 2007, Péricard was sentenced to four months in prison after being found guilty of perverting the course of justice.
 This came after he lied about being the driver of a car caught speeding at 103 mph near Plymouth.
-He was released from prison on 20 September 2007 but, following problems with his electronic tag, he was rearrested on 12 October 2007, although he was subsequently re-released later that month.
+He was released from prison on 20 September 2007; but, following problems with his electronic tag, he was rearrested on 12 October 2007, although he was subsequently re-released later that month.
 On 14 March 2008, Southampton confirmed the loan signing of Péricard until the end of the season.
 Upon his return to Stoke, he scored against Reading in a League Cup tie in September 2008.

 Péricard made his first Premier League appearance in 0–0 draw with Fulham on 13 December 2008, coming on as a substitute for Danny Pugh.
 His first start in the Premier League came against Blackburn Rovers.
 Péricard, after seeing his first team opportunities disappear at Stoke following their promotion to the Premier League, signed a 93-day loan on 20 February 2009 with Millwall.
 Following the 2008–09 season, Péricard was released from his contract at Stoke.

 Carlisle United

 Following his release, he had short trials with Championship sides Bristol City, Cardiff City and Blackpool.
-On 13 October 2009 Péricard signed for Carlisle United on a contract until January 2010, making his debut on 17 October against Yeovil Town.
+On 13 October 2009, Péricard signed for Carlisle United on a contract until January 2010, making his debut on 17 October against Yeovil Town.
 Pericard scored his first goal for the Cumbrians on his home debut against Southend United.
 On 24 November 2009, Péricard scored twice in a 4–3 thrilling goal against MK Dons.

 The next game on 28 November 2009 against Norwich City, Péricard scored the first goal in the match in a 3–1 win.
 On 12 December 2009, Péricard scored the only goal in the game in a 1–0 win over Wycombe Wanderers and before the match, Péricard required an injection in his Achilles tendon before scoring the winner.
 His goalscoring performance and helping the club turn from relegation candidates to play-off contenders led manager Greg Abbott keen to extend Péricard's stay until the end of the season, with a number of clubs interested in giving him a chance to play at a higher level once again.
-In Response, Péricard is happy to sign a contract extension at Carlisle which end on 12 January.
+In response, Péricard was happy to sign a contract extension at Carlisle, which ended on 12 January.
 However, Péricard rejected a new contract at Carlisle and left the club.